 - hypertension – Sleep apnea and hypertension are often linked, as untreated sleep apnea can increase the risk of high blood pressure and other cardiovascular problems.

 - Avoiding the use of sleeping pills or alcohol

 - Changing your sleeping position periodically to improve breathing

 - Stop smoking.
 When you smoke it causes swelling naturally in the airways increasing the chances and severity of sleep apnea.

-In most cases of diagnoses of sleep apnea, the patient has prescribed a CPAP treatment.
-Continuous Positive Airway Pressure treatments allow the patient to wear a mask while sleeping over the nose and mouth that in returns delivers continuous pressure through the airways thus preventing the sleep apnea disturbances from occurring.
+In sleep apnea diagnosis in most cases, the patient has been prescribed a CPAP treatment.
+Continuous Positive Airway Pressure treatments allow the patient to wear a mask while sleeping over the nose and mouth that in return delivers continuous pressure through the airways thus preventing sleep apnea disturbances from occurring.